 Ulysees Gilbert III

 While some may put Marcus Allen on the safety depth chart, he is listed as an inside linebacker on Steelers.com so that is where he will be placed for now.
 Miles Killebrew has been listed as both a linebacker and defensive back on Steelers.com, so he is currently placed on the depth chart at both inside linebacker and safety.

 As you can see, while the Steelers do have enough players to fill out most of their starting positions should they have to take the field with this roster, there are positions such as outside linebacker where the Steelers do not have enough reserves at the moment.
+Additionally, the Steelers have more defensive linemen than they typically keep.
 Of course, there is a spot or two where an upgrade would be welcomed or even necessary via free agency or the draft.
 With the Steelers usually keeping right around 25 defensive players on their 53-man roster to begin the season, there are more additions which will be needed between now an training camp.
-Just looking purely at the numbers, there should be no less than three players on defense who will be on the Steelers 53-man roster in September who are not currently on this list, assuming that all the current players make the team.
+Just looking purely at the numbers, there is at least one more player on defense who will be on the Steelers 53-man roster in September who is not currently on this list, assuming that all the current players make the team.
 Spots could still be filled by players on their roster who signed futures contracts, free agent signings, or rookies added via the draft or as undrafted free agents.

-So what position group stand out as being nearly complete moving forward?
+So what position group stands out as being nearly complete moving forward?
 Which ones do the Steelers have the most work to do?
 Give your thoughts in the comments below.